How Listener Analytics Work in Castos

 Apple Podcasts gives you data on one small aspect of your show's total listenership.
 Even if Apple Podcasts (formerly iTunes) is the largest single listening source for your podcast for many shows this doesn't even make up half of their total listenership in terms of platform/apps.
 Other third party tools like Overcast and Pocketcasts as well as platforms like Google Podcasts, Stitcher, and Spotify all have a growing number of listeners each month.

-So, while your data from Apple Podcasts may be (for instance) 200 listens for a given episode, but your Castos Analytics says that you've had 800 listens it is because your audience is consuming your show on different platforms, or mobile apps, and not the Apple Podcast app or directly through their Podcasts desktop app.
+So, while your data from Apple Podcasts may be (for instance) 200 listens for a given episode, but your Castos Analytics says that you've had 800 listens it is because your audience is consuming your show on different platforms and mobile apps in addition to Apple Podcasts.

 Why are Castos Analytics different from my Google Analytics?

-Similar to the logic behind the difference between Apple Podcasts and Castos Analytics, Google Analytics on your WordPress site (if you're using our Seriously Simple Podcasting plugin) gives only page views to your individual podcast episode posts.
+Similar to the difference between Apple Podcasts and Castos Analytics, Google Analytics on your WordPress site (if you're using our Seriously Simple Podcasting plugin) gives only page views to your individual podcast episode posts.

 Google Analytics would give an incomplete view of your show's total listenership, as this attributes only those who are listening to your show directly on your site.
-Not those who subscribe via an RSS feed in apps like Overcast, Pocketcasts, or the native Apple Podcasts app.
+Not those who subscribe via an RSS feed in apps like Overcast, Pocketcasts, or Apple Podcasts.

 Podcast listeners don't have to visit your site in order to listen to your show.
 Most often they subscribe to your show one time via your RSS feed, and then automatically get every episode as they're published.